forkunited/ltprg/README.md

-The library relies on the [mungpy](https://github.com/forkunited/mungpy) repository at for munging the reference game data into a common format that can be featurized and used by the models.
+The library relies on the [mungpy](https://github.com/forkunited/mungpy) repository at for munging the reference game data into a common format that can be featurized for use by the learning models.
 Some instructions for how to push reference game data through this pipeline are given below.
 The main steps in this pipeline described below include: